 When buying a gaming mouse, everyone has different goals and performance expectations.
 Similarly, the best gaming mice under $100 have a diverse collection of gaming mice.
 It depends on whether you are buying a mouse to play MMO games that require many buttons.
 Or you are looking for an ergonomic gaming mouse with a comfortable grip and higher DPI under the hood.

 Don’t rush to buy a gaming mouse by only following a fan hype.
 There are many things like sensor type, build quality, DPI, ergonomic design, and gaming performance that make a perfect gaming mouse.
-There is no mouse that doesn’t have flaws, but we have compiled the 8 best gaming mice under 100 dollars for getting you the best products in the market.
+No mouse is flawless, but we have compiled the 8 best gaming mice under 100 dollars for getting you the best products in the market.

 8 Best Gaming Mice Under $100

 Out of hundreds of products and several gaming brands, we have chosen the top 8 gaming mice for you that fall within your budget and give a near to perfect gaming experience.
 We have spent hours testing the products and researching to present you with the best products available.
 The top 8 products can help you achieve milestones in gaming and give an ergonomic experience.

 - Logitech G502 Proteus Spectrum RGB Mouse – Highly customizable mouse

 - Razer DeathAdder V2 Gaming Mouse – Highest DPI in its class

 - ASUS ROG Gladius II Origin Mouse – Robust quality and smooth performance